klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

-The above code adds a keyring to caver.wallet, creates a transaction, and signs the transaction through caver.wallet.signWithKeys.
+The above code adds a keyring to caver.wallet, creates a transaction, and signs the transaction through `caver.wallet.sign`.
 And the RLP-encoded string of the signed transaction is then sent over the network.

 Run the in your console.
 When the above code is executed, the receipt of the transaction is shown below.